LukasZahradnik/PyNeuraLogic/docs/quick_start.rst

 used as inputs for models and are contained in the :code:`Dataset` class.

 The :code:`Dataset` class containing information about graphs can be used in different ways depending on the data format.
-The next section will showcase how to represent the following graph (triangle) in two formats - tensor and logic format.
+The next section will showcase how to represent the following graph (triangle) in two formats - tensor and logic.

 .. image:: https://raw.githubusercontent.com/LukasZahradnik/PyNeuraLogic/master/docs/images/simple_graph.png
     :width: 500